These soft vegan oatmeal cookies are a great make-ahead recipe for those weeks when you need a quick-to-go breakfast or a healthy snack.

 arranging the oat cookies on a baking tray

-I use a spoon to arrange the mixture on the baking sheet, then I flatten them on top a bit to give them the shape of small cookies.
+I use a spoon to arrange the mixture on the baking sheet, then flatten the cookies on top a bit to give them the shape of small cookies.

 You’ll be able to make between 20 and 25 cookies.
-Bake for about 15 to 18 minutes, without letting them dry out too much, considering that while cooling they still dry out a bit.
+Bake for about 15 to 18 minutes, not letting them dry out too much, considering that they still dry out a bit while cooling.

 close up oat cookies with raisins